Worldwide Coverage

 Frequently Asked Questions

-• When are flight tickets from Bangkok to Osaka the cheapest?
+• When are flight tickets from Bangkok (BKK) to Osaka (OSA) the cheapest?

-Airlines adjust prices for flights from Bangkok to Osaka based on the date and time of your booking.
-By analyzing data from all airlines, on Trip.com, you can find the cheapest flight prices on Tuesdays, Wednesdays, and Saturdays.
+Airlines adjust prices for flights from Bangkok to Osaka based on the departure date and time of your selection.
+By analyzing data from all airlines, we've discovered that on Trip.com, you can find the lowest flight prices on Tuesdays, Wednesdays, and Saturdays.

-• How much are flights from Bangkok to Osaka?
+• How much do flights from Bangkok (BKK) to Osaka (OSA) cost?

-According to Trip.com's data, the lowest price is around US$763.
+According to Trip.com's data, the lowest price is around $600.

-It takes about 5 hours 36 minutes to fly from Bangkok to Osaka.
+It takes around 5 hours 49 minutes to fly from Bangkok (BKK) to Osaka (OSA).

 • What is the transportation method from the main airport to downtown in Osaka?

-• The distance from Kansai International Airport to downtown is about 38km, by taxi about 50 minutes.
+• The distance from Kansai International Airport to downtown is about 37km.
+It takes about 50 minutes by taxi.

-• The distance from Kobe Airport to downtown is about 26km, by taxi about 40 minutes.
+• The distance from Kobe Airport to downtown is about 25km.
+It takes about 40 minutes by taxi.

-• The distance from Osaka International Airport to downtown is about 12km, by taxi about 30 minutes.
+• The distance from Osaka International Airport to downtown is about 12km.
+It takes about 30 minutes by taxi.

-• What are the most popular airlines that fly Bangkok (BKK) to Osaka (OSA)?
+• What are the most popular airlines that fly from Bangkok (BKK) to Osaka (OSA)?

 Bangkok to Osaka Flight Information